wp-plugins/wp-youtube-lyte/readme.txt

 == Changelog ==

 = 1.6.2 =
+* improvement: youtube playlist URL will now be recognized automatically and rendered LYTE as well (hat tip to [markothaler for proposing this](https://wordpress.org/support/topic/playlist-recognition-possible))
-* Improvement: you can now enter "none" as API key, upon which the nagging notice in wp-admin will disappear and WP YouTube Lyte will not try to access any API as [requested by TheGiantRedFox1986](https://wordpress.org/support/topic/remove-notice-in-backend?replies=4)
+* improvement: enter "none" in API key not to be bothered by the missing key notice any more (as [requested by TheGiantRedFox1986](https://wordpress.org/support/topic/remove-notice-in-backend))
-* Improvement: automatic recognition of playlist URL's as [proposed by markothaler](https://wordpress.org/support/topic/playlist-recognition-possible?replies=7)
+* improvement: if no API key (or "none" for key) is provided, don't try to contact YouTube any more, instead just setting a thumbnail (does not work for playlists).
+* cleanup: removed code that catered to YouTube API v2.
-* Updated French translations, merci Serge!
+* updated French translations (merci Serge!)

 = 1.6.1 =
 * fix for WP YouTube Lyte widgets not loading